RickaPrincy/Templi/README.md

     ]
 }
 ```
 ####  c.
 Create templi.json base using: `Templi::configure()` or `Templi::configure_process()`
-If you are a lit bit lazy to retrieve all the key words in your template, then you can just use `Templi::configure` to do it.
+If you are a little bit lazy to retrieve all the keywords in your template, you can simply use `Templi::configure` to do it.

-`Templi::configure` will retrieve all key words in your template then write them in a `templi.json` and will add all file which doesn't contain a key word in your template.
+`Templi::configure` will extract all keywords in your template, write them to a `templi.json`, and include all files that don't contain a keyword in `ignored_paths` to your template.

-`Templi::configure_process` does the same thing as `templi:configure` but in configure_process, if the path is empty, it will be asked as a prompt (utils if you're creating your own CLI project starter)
+`Templi::configure_process` performs the same task as `Templi::configure`.
+However, in `configure_process`, if the path is empty, it will be prompted for input (useful if you're creating your own CLI project starter).

 ```cpp
 //Signature